kuindji/sql-type-parser/BUILDER_SPECIFICATION.md

 ): SelectQueryBuilder<Schema, EmptyState>;
 ```

+The `schema` parameter exists only for TypeScript type inference.
+At runtime, the schema is not passed to the query builder - all schema validation and type inference happens purely at the type level.
+The runtime implementation does not use or need the schema.
+The schema type is used to validate table and column references and to infer the result types of queries.

 #### Methods

 All methods accept an optional `id` as the last argument (except `from`, `limit`, `offset`, `distinct`).
 IDs are **user-provided only** - they are required for replacing and removing parts.
 If no ID is provided, the part cannot be replaced or removed later.
 IDs are string literal types at the type level (e.g., `"select_1"`, `"join_users"`) to enable type-safe ID tracking.